HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
-    - Market:
-        - paint type
-        - move name to bottom
-        - paint citizen behind building
-        - paint item in market building
+  - paint item in wood market building
     - animation for cutting down tree

     - make the map appear more realistic.
 Easier to follow what happens
     - make actions take time for animations to be displayed
     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
-- camera follows selected citizen
-    - be able to unselect
 - pathing, citizen can not move over "private property"
 - selection for other things like houses, tree, mushroom
 - job "food market"